 As a result, Serco launched its own review as the Government expanded its investigations to include other contracts.
 By late 2013 Serco’s CEO was gone and shortly afterwards a Serious Fraud Office investigation began.

 My assumption at the time was that Serco stood a decent chance of recovering well.
 However, that’s not what happened.

 One problem followed another until the dividend was suspended, a £550m rights issue was launched and the shares fell by 50%.
-The only plus is that Serco has provided important lessons which will improve the stock selection process going forwards.
+The only plus is that Serco has provided important lessons that will improve the stock selection process going forward.

 Buying: A long-established, fast-growing company with government clients